q-Learning in Continuous Time: q-Function in Continuous Time: The Theory

 So, this $\Delta t$-based Q-function includes three terms.
 The leading term is the value function $J$, which is {\it independent} of the action $a$ taken.
 This is natural because we only apply $a$ for a time window of length $\Delta t$ and hence the impact of this action is only of the order $\Delta t$.
 Next, the first-order term of $\Delta t$ is the Hamiltonian plus the temporal change of the value function (consisting of the derivative of the value function in time and the discount term, both of which would disappear for stationary and non-discounted problems), in which {\it only} the Hamiltonian depends on the action $a$.
 It is interesting to note that these are the same terms in the Feynman--Kac PDE \eqref{eq:explore fk}, less the entropy term.
 Finally, the higher-order residual term, $o(\Delta t)$, comes from the approximation error of the integral over $[t,t+\Delta t]$ and can be ignored when such errors are aggregated as $\Delta t$ gets smaller.

 Proposition \ref{prop:Q expand} yields that this Q-function also collapses to the value function when $\Delta t\rightarrow 0$, similar to what \cite{tallec2019making} claim.
 However, we must emphasize that our Q-function is {\it not} the same as the one used in \cite{tallec2019making}, who discretize time {\it upfront} and study the resulting discrete-time MDP.
 The corresponding Q-function and value function therein exist based on the discrete-time RL theory, denoted respectively by $Q^{\delta t},V^{\delta t}$ where $\delta t$ is the time discretization size.
 Then \cite{tallec2019making} argue that the advantage function $A^{\delta t} = Q^{\delta t}-V^{\delta t}$ can be properly scaled by $\delta t$, leading to the existence of $\lim_{\delta t\to 0}\frac{A^{\delta t}}{\delta t}$.
 In short, the Q-function and the resulting algorithms in \cite{tallec2019making} are still in the realm of discrete-time MDPs.
 By contrast, $Q_{\Delta t}(t,x,a;\bm\pi)$ introduced here is a {\it continuous-time} notion.
 It is the value function of a policy that applies a constant action in $[t,t+\Delta t]$ and follows $\bm\pi$ thereafter.
 So $\Delta t$ here is a {\it parameter} representing the length of period in which the constant action is taken, {\it not} the time discretization size as in \cite{tallec2019making}.
 Most importantly, our Q-function is just a tool used to introduce the q-function, the centerpiece of this paper.
+Having said all these, we recognize that $\lim_{\delta t\to 0}\frac{A^{\delta t}}{\delta t}$ as identified by \cite{tallec2019making} is the counterpart of our q-function in their setting, and that we arrive at this same object in two different ways (discretizing upfront then taking $\delta t\to 0$, versus a true continuous-time analysis).